Erallie/diarian/README.md

 	- Unlike most other plugins I’ve encountered on the Obsidian marketplace.
 ## Planned features
 Being in early development, there are some important features I have yet to add:
-- The ability to automatically insert your template defined under **Settings → Daily notes** when creating a daily note.
 - Options to specify what to do when importing a note/entry with a name that already exists.
 	- Currently, the existing note is left untouched, and the new entry is not inserted.
 ## Excluded features